jucardwell/remote-sensing-hazards/syllabus.md

 **Labs (50%):**
 There will be 5 labs that will be completed throughout the course.
-These assignments are designed to have students collaboratively implement skills learned through course material and in-class exercises.
-Labs will be completed independently.
+These assignments are designed to have students independently implement skills learned through course material and in-class exercises.

 **Project Tasks (10%):**
 Project tasks will allow students to iteratively develop their final projects throughout the course of the semester.
 Each